freebsd/crochet/README.md

 There are still plenty of ways this script could be improved:

 * More boards.
-Currently, it supports Beaglebone, RaspberryPi, PandaBoard reasonably well and there is experimental support for a few others.
-There are a lot of other boards with similar concerns that could easily be supported.
+Crochet should be able to support any board for which the FreeBSD source tree can build a working kernel.
+  The hardest part is working out the various boot pieces required.
   Look at board/NewBoardExample for explanations for adding support for a new board.

-* Non-ARM support.
-The GenericI386 board definition proves this is possible.

 * Out-of-tree kernel configuration.
 Right now, these scripts assume kernel configuration files are in the FreeBSD source tree.
 I don't